Patent ductus arteriosus (PDA) is an extra blood vessel found in babies before

 A patent ductus arteriosus (PAY-tent DUK-tus are-teer-ee-OH-sus) is more likely

-to stay open in a premature
+to stay open in a premature infant,

-might need to close the PDA.
+close the PDA.

 What Happens in Patent Ductus Arteriosus?